afontenot/pyweight/docs/md/Introduction.md

 Experimental builds of the program are available for Windows in the [releases](https://github.com/afontenot/pyweight/releases).

-These builds are available as single executable files and do not need to be installed.
+These builds provide a basic installation of PyWeight.
+Once you install PyWeight, it should be available from your Start Menu.

-We would like to provide installation and updates for PyWeight on Windows.
-If you want to help with this, please file an issue.
+Automatic updates are currently not available for these experimental builds.
+Please check Github regularly to make sure you stay up to date with the latest releases.

 ### Using PyWeight on other platforms